great-expectations/great_expectations/docs/how_to_guides/configuring_datasources/how_to_configure_a_pandas_s3_datasource.rst

     on the number of data assets, but you should only keep the ones that are actually used in the configuration file (i.e., delete the unused ones from the above template and/or add as many as needed for your project).

-#. **Run suite scaffold**
+#. **Optionally, run ``great_expectations suite scaffold`` to verify your new Datasource and BatchKwargsGenerator configurations.**

-    Since you edited the Great Expectations configuration file, the updated configuration must be tested to make sure that no errors were introduced.
+    Since you edited the Great Expectations configuration file, the updated configuration should be tested to make sure that no errors were introduced.

     From the command line, run: